 Generate W-2s for Employees | ✓ | With QuickBooks Payroll |

-What’s more, the platform offers an extensive catalog of reports, including parent and subsidiary reports that can be viewed in the home currency or the currency where the subsidiary is located.
-Additionally, it has built-in technology that gives you access to more than 75 KPIs that are customizable to each employee’s dashboard, such as sales, open balances, and receivable turnover for a collections specialist.
+- has built-in technology that gives you access to over 75 KPIs that are customizable to each employee’s dashboard, such as sales, open balances, and receivable turnover for a collections specialist.

-NetSuite’s inventory management offerings are more complex than QuickBooks Online’s, making it ideal for manufacturing and product businesses.
+Its inventory management offerings are also more complex than QuickBooks Online’s, making it ideal for manufacturing and product businesses.
 While both platforms allow you to track fixed asset purchases, NetSuite has a dedicated module that tracks the asset value, depreciation expense, and useful life of an item.

 That is a great feature because with QuickBooks Online, you need to calculate depreciation expenses outside of the software and record them as a journal entry manually.
 However, QuickBooks Online has many useful tools for project accounting, like the ability to classify transactions by location and class, and time and expense tracking.